How to Tell Your Landlord Rent Will Be Late (Example)

 • Know your rights: Understanding your state’s landlord-tenant laws regarding late rent and evictions helps you navigate the situation confidently and protects you from unfair treatment.

-What is a Late Rent Payment Letter?
+What is a Late Rent Letter?

 A late rent payment letter is a formal document you send to your landlord when you can’t pay rent on time.
 It explains why your payment is late and outlines your plan to pay the outstanding balance.
 While a conversation with your landlord is always helpful, a written letter provides a clear record of your communication and reinforces your commitment to resolving the situation.